Seeed-Studio/MakerCamp/2025-01-MIT/Cedric/README.md

 ### Keynotes

-The month-long Research-at-Scale residency starts by an open gathering that welcomes about a hundred of academic/industry researchers, hackers, artists, entrepreneurs, factory workers, and engineers, from everywhere:
+The month-long Research-at-Scale residency starts with an open gathering that welcomes about a hundred of academic/industry researchers, hackers, artists, entrepreneurs, factory workers, and engineers, from everywhere:
 [http://scalablehci.com](http://scalablehci.com)

 <img src="images/image4.jpg" width="950" alt="Symposium Attendees">